jbananak-jfrog/ReadME-ML/docs/JFROG ML/feature-store/streaming-feature-set.md

      * `name`: If not explicitly defined, the decorated function's name is used.
 The name field is restricted to **alphanumeric** and **hyphen** characters, with a maximum length of 40 characters.
      * `key`: Specify the key for which to calculate the features in the feature set.
-     * `data_sources`: Provide a list containing the names of relevant [data sources](/docs/streaming-data-sources "Streaming Data Sources") that the feature set data will be ingested from. **Currently streaming feature sets support only a single data source configuration.**
+     * `data_sources`: Provide a list containing the names of relevant <Anchor label="data sources" title="Streaming Data Sources" href="/docs/streaming-data-sources">data sources</Anchor> that the feature set data will be ingested from. **Currently streaming feature sets support only a single data source configuration.**
      * `timestamp_column_name`:The name of the column in the data source that contains timestamp information.
 This is used to order the data chronologically and ensure that the feature values are updated in the correct order.
      * `offline_scheduling_policy`: A crontab definition of the the offline ingestion policy - which affects the data freshness of the offline store. defaults to `*/30 * * * *` (every 30 minutes)
      * `online_trigger_interval`: Defines the online ingestion policy - which affects the data freshness of the online store.
 Defaults to 5 seconds.